A step back in time

 Your visit is Free.
 Please Donate to help us keep this unique museum free to everyone.
 Your donation plays a vital role in helping us to improve our visitor experience.

 The Chambers Room houses the extraordinary plasterwork friezes commissioned by William Chambers including a 16-metre reproduction of a section of the Parthenon Frieze.
-Objects on display reflect the history of the area, from a medieval pilgrimage destination to the importance of the local woolen mills in the 19th and 20th centuries.
+Objects on display reflect the history of the area, from a medieval pilgrimage destination to the importance of the local woollen mills in the 19th and 20th centuries.

 Two galleries host a wide range of temporary history, craft and art exhibitions throughout the year.
-To find out more about our 2022 exhibitions and events click here.

 Plan your journey with Traveline Scotland.

 Accessing the Museum

 CLICK HERE to view our access statement for full information on accessibility in the Museum.